xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 On some abstract level, the specific languages, tools, and implementations are secondary to the logical structures that support all higher level activity.
 This may be the most difficult obstacle to tackle.
-Every word cloud, every topic model, and network visualization tool hides a number of assumptions driven by sophisticated logic that comes from the fields of statistics and computer science.
+Every word cloud, every topic model, and every network visualization tool hides a number of assumptions driven by sophisticated logic that comes from the fields of statistics and computer science.
 Without training in the methods on which these tools are based, we are bound to remain mere consumers of technology rather than active